OUT OF THE BOX Christmas Ideas (Ideas to help churches reach people for Jesus)

 - Christmas Tree Giveaways –A few days before Christmas, lot owners are willing to give the trees away.
 With pickup trucks, deliver them to financially stretched single-parent families.

 - Christmas Tree Collection –Everyone needs to get rid of his or her tree.
 A few days after Christmas, offer to haul the trees away for the neighborhood.

 - Christmas tree giveaways.
 Work with a local Christmas tree lot and school to buy and deliver free Christmas trees.
 Ask the school and your church to recommend families to receive the trees and a decoration box, including lights, ornaments, and a tree topper.

 - Christmas Tea -An outreach event an individual might use is a Christmas Tea given for women and girls.
 This can be done more simply than you might imagine, and because so many people are open to friendship and sharing the faith at this time of year, it is even possible to present a non-churchy Gospel presentation in FIVE minutes if your invitation states that someone may be sharing a few inspiring thoughts about the season.
 Guests come prepared to share a favorite Christmas memory.
 Ask a few neighbors to help you and then follow up with an invite to your church’s Christmas Eve service.
 For neighbors who miss the tea, take a little plate of goodies with your name and phone number and look for future opportunities to impact them.
 It is so fun to see God work a miracle in a neighborhood.
 All he needs is one person who will seek His strategy and do His bidding, whatever simple thing it is.
-He will cover any mistakes and pour out joy unspeakable, so make this Christmas count.
+He will cover any mistakes and pour out unspeakable joy, so make this Christmas count.
 It is a strategic one!